The square of a Hamilton cycle in randomly perturbed graphs: Proof of auxiliary lemmas

-\textbf{Preparing the final matching.} The previous claim already guarantees a long directed path, but we need some additional properties that enable us to finish the proof later.
+\textbf{Preparing the final matching.} The previous claim already guarantees a long directed path $D$ on $t$ vertices, but to finish the proof later we need an additional property of $D$.
 An edge of $D$ corresponds to an edge $HH'$ of $F^*$ and, for each of them, there are many choices for a vertex $v \in V$ that turns this into the square of a path on $2k+1$ vertices.
 We will need to do this simultaneously for all edges of $D$ in the last step of the proof.
-However, before the last step, we have to cover the the leftover of $U_1 \cup \dots \cup U_k$ and $\cH$, which will be possible by using some vertices of $V$.
-This will leave a subset $V' \subseteq V$ of size $t$ to match to the edges of $D$ in the last step.
-We now show that this is possible for any subset $V' \subseteq V$ of size $t$.
+However, before the last step, we have to cover the leftover of $U_1 \cup \dots \cup U_k$ and $\cH$, which will be possible by using some vertices of $V$.
+This will leave a subset $V' \subseteq V$ of size $t-1$ to match to the edges of $D$ in the last step, where we remark that the path $D$ has exactly $t-1$ edges.
+We now show that this is possible for any subset $V' \subseteq V$ of size $t-1$.
 We encode this task as follows.
 Given a vertex $v \in V$, we define $\cF_v$ to be the set of all pairs $(H,H') \in \cH^2$ such that both $H$ and $H'$ are adjacent to $v$ in $\cT_G(\cH,V)$; note that this means that $v$ is adjacent to all vertices in $V(H) \cup V(H')$ in the graph $G$.
-Then we define a bipartite auxiliary graph $\cF_D$ with partition $E(D)$ and $V$, where for $e \in E(D)$ and $v \in V$, the pair $ev$ is an edge of $\cF_D$ if and only if $e \in \cF_v$.
+Then we define an auxiliary bipartite graph $\cF_D$ with partition $E(D)$ and $V$, where for $e \in E(D)$ and $v \in V$, the pair $ev$ is an edge of $\cF_D$ if and only if $e \in \cF_v$.